 Please consult https://www.emetsoc.org/events/ems-annual-meetings/ for already determined venues/years.

-Society name, postal address, contact person(s) incl. e-mail and telephone number are required.
+Society name, contact person(s) incl. e-mail and telephone number are required.

 2 – Budget